ardan-lang/ardan-lang/README.md

 ### Math & File Modules

-Tau can be extended with modules like Math and File (see C++ source).
+Ardan can be extended with modules like Math and File (see C++ source).

 ```
 let pi = Math.PI;